luposlip/json-schema/README.md

 Schema generation is strict possible.
 This means that all found keys are set as required, and no other keys are allowed.
 But it's possible to add a `:optional` set of keys, which will be treated as non-required.

-Please note that the optionality will be schema wise, so keys used in different places in the structure having the same name will be treated the same!
-This will (probably) change in future releases, so you can supply a set keys for global optionality, or path vectors for specificity.
+Please note that the explicit optionality will be schema wide, so keys used in different places in the structure having the same name will be treated the same!
+This might (probably) change in future releases, so you can supply a set keys for global optionality, or path vectors for specificity.
 A combination with wildcard paths could also be possible in a future release.

 To generate a schema: